Darren Debono, it-Topo, gets 10 years for role in 2010 HSBC failed heist

-Darren Debono was sentenced 10 years in jail for his role in the dramatic 2010 attempted hold-up at HSBC in Qormi.
+Darren Debono was sentenced to 10 years and six months in jail for his role in the dramatic 2010 attempted hold-up at HSBC in Qormi.

 In a sensational twist on Wednesday night, Debono, one of the accused, reached a plea bargain in exchange for evidence against his co-accused, Vincent Muscat, known as il-Koħħu.